Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

+Here's a list of seeds run by the Diaspora community members.

-There are many security vulnerabilities in the current release of Diaspora, simply visiting these seeds may harm your computer.
-Also consider ANY information you post to these seeds as completely public, including your email address and password.
+There are many security vulnerabilities in the current release of Diaspora, so simply visiting these seeds may harm your computer. **Consider ANY information you post to these seeds as completely public, including your email address and password.**

-**Also, please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
+**Please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.**

-Here's a list of seeds run by the Diaspora community members.
-Please add yours to the correct location **in alphabetical order**.
+Add yours to the correct location **in alphabetical order**.
 If an image is shown, the seed is *probably* online at the moment.

 * [[http://denizencity.com]]  [[http://denizencity.com/images/user/default.jpg|height=30px|]]